 3. Spell out the quality requirements and product warranty.

 You should make sure to include detailed product (and packaging) specifications and quality control and inspection procedures as part of the supply agreement.
-Given the distance between China and the ultimate delivery location, it’s common to have an inspection both before and after product delivery.
+It’s common to have an inspection both before and after product delivery, and this is particularly important if the ultimate delivery destination is far from the Chinese manufacturing center.
 Think about what an inspection will entail—every product vs. sampling, parameters for an epidemic failure, etc.—and try to link payment to the CM with the inspection result.

 4. Be clear on the ownership of mold/tooling.